ryansloan/first-empires-rpg/GameMaster.md

     * Undead - The reanimated dead.
 Zombies, skeletons, and ghosts are in this category.
     * Elemental [X] - a living creature composed of element X
     * Monster - A creature that does not fall into any other creature category
-* Goon – This is a simple creature, dispatched with one standard effect attack or two limited effect attacks.
+* Goon – This is a simple creature, dispatched with one harm.
 Most of the enemies a party faces will be Goons serving a more powerful foe.
 * Brute [X] – the creature is ferocious, and deals X more harm than usual.
 * Flying - the creature can fly skillfully
 * Swimming - the creature can swim skillfully